ignatandrei/patterns/src/patternsSite/docs/patterns/Singleton.md

 # Pattern:  Singleton

-Singleton pattern restricts the instantiation of a class to one object.
-It is used when you want to have one instance of a class that is shared across the application.
+Singleton pattern restricts the instantiation of a class to one object.    <br />
+It is used when you want to have one instance of a class that is shared across the application.    <br />

 ## Example in .NET :